dafatskin/CCA-Allocation/README.md

 ## How to Use?
 1. Paste your excel sheet into the folder.
 Make sure that all spaces in the name of the file is replaced with an underscore (i.e "_")
+Ensure that your file is saved in the .xlsx format

 2. Edit config_file.txt
--- config_file.txt has four parts to edit based on the configuration of the excel file.
+- config_file.txt has four parts to edit based on the configuration of the excel file.

+-The first part is in "file names".
+It will be in the format: unallocated:(FileName).
+Change the (FileName) to the name of your excel sheet.

 ## Allocation of work
 **This section is for grading purposes only.**